 I am an Australian-born historian of modern American art and visual culture based at the University of Pittsburgh.

-Contact Alex J. Taylor Assistant Professor and Academic Curator Department of History of Art and Architecture University of Pittsburgh Frick Fine Arts Building Pittsburgh PA 15260
+Contact Alex J. Taylor Associate Professor Department of History of Art and Architecture University of Pittsburgh Frick Fine Arts Building Pittsburgh PA 15260 Visit my faculty profile

 In the 1960s, multinational corporations faced new image problems—and turned to the art world for some unexpected solutions.More